pflaeging/gubernat/README.md

 Gubernat is an approach to establish a production ready kubernetes cluster.

-The main goal in creating gubernat was: replace docker-compose in a portable open and upgradable way that is compatible with standard kubernetes configs and maintains a small footprint.
+The main goal in creating gubernat is:

+- create a one or multi-node kubernetes cluster which is:
+  - highly customizable
+  - easy to understand
+  - as near as possible to the upstream k8s
+  - incorporate stable components preferable from CNCF projects

-It will run on a single server, a small 3 node cluster and also a later 100 node cluster.
+It will run on a single server, a small 3 node cluster and also a larger 100 node cluster.

-So we created a simple installation procedure for kubernetes 1.27+, cilium as networking layer, the kubernetes-dashboard, helm and the contour ingress configuration.
+So we created a simple installation procedure for kubernetes 1.28+, cilium as networking layer, the kubernetes-dashboard, helm and the contour ingress configuration.

 ## Components